 After someone has been infected with a specific arbovirus, he/she is likely to be protected from that virus in the future.

 Most arboviral diseases are not an immediate threat to Hawaii.
 However, Aedes species mosquitoes being able to transmit Dengue, Chikungunya, and Zika virus are present in Hawaii.
 Aedes albopictus is widely spread throughout the state, and Aedes aegypti has been demonstrated in sites on Hawaii Island.
 Hawaii’s climate creates a year-round mosquito season.
-Therefore, it is important that infected individuals should protect themselves from further mosquito bites during the first week of illness to prevent local transmission of the disease.
-The Hawaii Department of Health are enhancing surveillance, prevention and mosquito control efforts.
+Therefore, it is important that infected individuals protect themselves from further mosquito bites during the first week of illness to prevent local transmission of the disease.
+Department of Health are enhancing the surveillance and prevention of arboviral diseases, and increasing mosquito control efforts.
 Residents should take basic precautions to protect themselves from mosquitoes by following the Department of Health recommendations.

-It is important for travelers to be aware of exotic arboviral diseases and where they are occur in the United States and in the world so they can protect themselves while traveling.
+ii.
+It is important for travelers to be aware of exotic arboviral diseases and where they are occurring in the United States and in the world so they can protect themselves while traveling.